Carlyle Lake Main Dam Bridge Deck Closure | News#

-On Sunday, October 17, 2021, the Carlyle Lake Main Dam bridge deck will be closed for maintenance work.
+Due to unforeseen circumstances, the previous closure of the Main Dam bridge deck was cancelled from October 17, 2021 through October 22, 2021.
+The new date for the Main Dam bridge deck closure will begin on Sunday, October 24, 2021.
 The work will include an annual inspection to ensure the integrity and increase the longevity of the structure.
-The work is expected to last through Friday, October 22, 2021.
+The work is expected to last through Friday, October 29, 2021.

 For more information on Carlyle Lake, contact the Carlyle Lake Project Office at (618) 594-2484 or email at carlylelake@usace.army.mil.